michael7736/mysql-mcp-server/README.md

 # MySQL MCP Server

 This is a Model Context Protocol (MCP) server that provides access to a MySQL database.
-It allows Claude to execute SQL queries against a MySQL database.
+It allows agent to execute SQL queries against a MySQL database.

 ## Features